 - Stockholder’s equity accounts.
 Such as common stock, retained earnings, treasury stock, and accumulated other comprehensive income.

 - Operating revenues.
-Such as sales, service fees.
+Such as sales, and service fees.

 - Operating expenses.
-Such as rent, salaries, depreciation expenses.
+Such as rent, salaries, and depreciation expenses.

 - Non-operating revenues and gains (investment income, gain, and disposal of vehicles)